Third Step in Essay Writing: Planning the Process

 - Activist groups started forming and began organizing events, marches and protests.

 This information starts to indicate a significant theme and a pattern should start to emerge.
-This is the contrast between the US’s approach to inequality at a domestic and international level.
-It was not sensible for the USA to enforce “free” democratic societies at international level while its citizens at home were being marginalized.
-The common theme here suggests that this hypocritical approach abroad led to American people taking a stance at home to show how a really free society should work.
+This is the contrast between the approach to inequality at a domestic and international level.
+It was not sensible to enforce “free” democratic societies at international level while its citizens at home were being marginalized.
+The common theme here suggests that this hypocritical approach abroad led to people taking a stance at home to show how a really free society should work.
 This provides sufficient evidence to start developing a thesis statement, followed by an essay outline.

 If you find this part of the process difficult, try thinking critically about it and analyze any information available until you find common themes.
 You should be able to form a strong and unique argument if you think creatively about how the different strands of evidence interrelate.